ubccr/ccrdocs/pages/howto/matlab.md

 #SBATCH --mail-type=all          		# send email on job start, end and fault
 #SBATCH --mail-user=<testuser>@buffalo.edu 	# valid email for Slurm to send notifications

-module purge
 module load matlab/2023b

 matlab -singleCompThread -nodisplay -nosplash -r hello_world
 ```

 By invoking MATLAB with **-singleCompThread -nodisplay -nosplash**, the GUI is suppressed as is the creation of multiple threads.
-To run the MATLAB script, simply submit the job to the scheduler with the following command:
+To run the MATLAB script, simply submit the job to the scheduler from a login node with the following command:

 ```
-$ sbatch job.slurm.sp
+$ sbatch matlab-sp.sh
 Submitted batch job 15390684
 ```

-After the job completes, view the output with ```cat slurm-<jobid>.out:```
+After the job completes, you can find the job's output in a file named with the job ID - for example:  `slurm-<jobid>.out`

 ```
 $ cat slurm-15390684.out